TheArtSite

 being able to click the entire label to select the box).

-Checkboxes can be selected and disabled with the standard checked
+Checkboxes can be selected and disabled with the standard checked and disabled

 attributes.

-When grouping inputs, wrap each input in a container with the field-row
+When grouping inputs, wrap each input in a container with the field-row class.
+This ensures

 a consistent spacing between inputs.